Planning for 2025

 Student Support

-Students will only need to bring a drink of water each day to school.
-Students are also offered a health ‘brain’ snack at 9.30am and fruit each day in addition to these free lunches.
+Students receiving lunches will only need to bring a drink of water each day to school.
+Students will continue to be offered a healthy ‘brain’ snack at 9.30 a.m. and fruit each day.

 Breakfast Club